Top Southern Baptists stonewalled and denigrated sex abuse victims, report says

 The sex abuse scandal was thrust into the spotlight in 2019 by a landmark report from the Houston Chronicle and San Antonio Express-News documenting hundreds of cases in Southern Baptist churches, including several in which alleged perpetrators remained in ministry.

-Last year, thousands of delegates at the national SBC gathering sent the message that they did not want the Executive Committee to oversee an investigation of its own actions.
-Instead they voted overwhelmingly to create the task force charged with providing oversight of the third-party review.
-SBC President Ed Litton, pastor of Redemption Church in Saraland, Alabama, appointed the panel.
+Last year, thousands of delegates at the national SBC gathering made clear they did not want the Executive Committee to oversee an investigation of its own actions.
+Instead they voted overwhelmingly to create the task force charged with overseeing the third-party review.
+Litton, pastor of Redemption Church in Saraland, Alabama, appointed the panel.

-Executive Committee members have had a week to review the report before it was publicly released Sunday afternoon.
-The task force's recommendations based on Guidepost's findings will be presented at the SBC's annual meeting in Anaheim on June 14-15.
+The task force had a week to review the report before it was publicly released.
+The task force's recommendations based on Guidepost's findings will be presented at the SBC's meeting in Anaheim.

-In February, the Executive Committee offered a public apology and a confidential monetary settlement to sexual abuse survivor Jennifer Lyell, who was mischaracterized by the denomination's in-house news service when she decided to go public with her story in March 2019.
+The report offers shocking details on how Johnny Hunt, a Georgia-based pastor and past SBC president, sexually assaulted another pastor's wife during a beach vacation in 2010.
+In an interview with investigators, Hunt denied any physical contact with the woman, but did admit he had interactions with her.

-Lyell publicly disclosed that she was a sexual abuse survivor after learning the man she accused of abuse, a former Southern Baptist seminary professor, had recently returned to ministry.
-She said she came forward with her story to prevent the man from engaging in further abusive acts.
+On May 13, Hunt, who was the senior vice president of evangelism and leadership at the North American Mission Board, the SBC's domestic missions agency, resigned from that post, said Kevin Ezell, the organization's president and CEO.
+Ezell said, before May 13, he was "not aware of any alleged misconduct" on Hunt's part.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.